billyjbryant/PokeAlarmWiki/Object-Caching.md

 ### Clearing Cache

 * **Memory Cache** is cleared whenever PA exits for any reason.
-* **File Caches** may be cleared by deleting the `cache/<manager_name>.cache` file that cooresponds to the manager you wish to clear the cache for.
+* **File Caches** may be cleared by deleting the `cache/<manager_name>.cache` file that corresponds to the manager you wish to clear the cache for.
 (To clear all cached data, delete all files in the cache folder).
 PA will need to be restarted once cache files are erased.